Poland in the Eurovision Song Contest 2021: Internal selection

 The Polish entry for the 2021 Eurovision Song Contest was selected via an internal selection by the TVP Entertainment Agency with several artists and songwriters being directly invited to submit entries, including Cleo, who represented Poland in the Eurovision Song Contest in 2014, and Alicja Szemplińska, who was to represent Poland in the Eurovision Song Contest in 2020 before the contest was cancelled.
 TVP announced in March 2021 that the Polish entry would be presented on 12 March 2021 during the TVP2 programme Pytanie na śniadanie, hosted by Mateusz Szymkowiak.

 During the broadcast of Pytanie na śniadanie, it was announced that Rafał Brzozowski would represent Poland with the song "The Ride", written by Joakim Övrenius, Thomas Karlsson, Clara Rubensson and Johan Mauritzson.
 The song was also presented to the public the same day via the release of the official music video on the official Eurovision Song Contest's YouTube channel.
 Rafał previously attempted to represent Poland at the Eurovision Song Contest in 2017, placing second in the national final with the song "Sky Over Europe", and had co-hosted the Junior Eurovision Song Contest 2020 in November 2020 which was held in Warsaw.

+Controversy

+Following the announcenent of Rafał Brzozowski as the Polish entrant, Polish media reported that he had been chosen directly by CEO of TVP Jacek Kurski, allegedly due to Brzozowski being the favourite singer of Kurski's wife, Joanna.
+Kurski issued a statement where he refuted the claim, stating that "The Ride" had been selected "by a team of experts from the Creation and Entertainment Agency, who assessed only the song, not its performer", adding that his wife was "not involved in TVP affairs".